 Bear Pond is one of the better known specialty coffee destinations in Tokyo, having made a good impression on a number of blogs, magazines, and newspaper articles over the past few years.
-Owner Katsu Tanaka lived in the US for many years and apparently worked as a trainer with well known specialty coffee purveyors Counter Culture Coffee and Gimme!
+According to scattered reportage, owner Katsu Tanaka lived in the US for quite a few years and apparently worked as a trainer (or some other capacity) with well known specialty coffee purveyors Counter Culture Coffee and Gimme!
 Coffee.

 Bear Pond’s small, unassuming location is opposite a gourmet donut shop, on an interesting street full of similarly quirky establishments in Shimokitazawa.
 The cafe is easily overcrowded with reverent patrons waiting for their coffee.
 I was looking forward to this visit, having heard their reputation, but I guess I came on a bad day.